-The long standing relationalist/substantivalist dispute with regard to space and motion in non-relativistic mechanics contains many important lessons for the parallel dispute with regard to time.
-In particular, modern treatments in terms of analytical mechanics allow us to precisely characterize a number of refinements to the traditional binary distinction - we will very briefly introduce the ideas key for our purposes, a more exhaustive analysis can be found in Rickles [2008].
+The long standing relationalist/substantivalist dispute with regard to space and motion in nonrelativistic mechanics contains many important lessons for the parallel dispute with regard to time.
+In particular, modern treatments in terms of analytical mechanics allow us to precisely characterise a number of refinements to the traditional binary distinction - we will very briefly introduce the ideas key for our purpose, a more exhaustive analysis can be found in (Rickles [2008]).

 Let us define a substantivalist as someone who is committed to the existence of space (or space-time) as an entity in its own right, over and above the relations that hold between material bodies.
-The position of a straightforward substantivalism is then cashed out in terms of a commitment to the existence as distinct individuals of space (space-time) models which differ only by the application of an element of the Euclidean (Galenian) group of global symmetry transformations.
-In terms of the Hamiltonian formulation of mechanics this is to insist that points in phase space which are related by symmetry transformations can represent distinct instantaneous states despite being empirically indistinguishable - standard substantivalism thus involves taking a Haecceitist line with regard to phase space seen as possibility space structures.
+The position of straightforward substantivalism then involves a commitment to the existence of distinct spatial (or space-time) models which differ only by the application of an element of the Euclidean (Galilean) group of global symmetry transformations.
+The difference between the two models is cashed out in Haecceitistic terms since it rests upon the non-qualitative cross-identification between spatial points as the means of differentiation.
+In terms of the Hamiltonian formulation of mechanics (where the models are curves in phase space) this is to insist that sequences of points in phase space which are related by symmetry transformations can represent distinct sequences of instantaneous states despite being distinguished only by which individuals (in this case the instantaneous states) play which role in the relevant structure - straightforward substantivalism thus involves taking a Haecceitist line with regard to sequences of points within phase space as well as spatial points within spatial models.

-A sophisticated substantivalist is someone who maintains the commitment to ontological fundamentality of space (or space-time) but does not insist that models related by symmetry transformations are distinct individuals - rather the individual is multiply realized within symmetry related models.
-We can therefore understand sophisticated substantivalism in terms of an anti-Haecceitist position with regard to phase space with the equivalence class of points connected by the relevant symmetry transformation constituting realizations of the same possibility.
+A sophisticated substantivalist is someone who maintains the commitment to the ontological fundamentality of space (or space-time) but does not allow Haecceitism and therefore does not insist that models related by symmetry transformations are distinct - rather the individual spatial points are multiply realised within symmetry related models.
+Since we do not allow non-qualitative determinants of cross-identification between spatial points across models we disavow the differentiation between these models along Haecceitist lines.
+Furthermore, within a Hamiltonian framework (where again the instantaneous states are the individuals and phase space curves the models) sophisticated substantivalism involves the view that although space is a fundamental entity, symmetry related sequences of points represent the same structure since they only differ as to which individuals play which roles.
+We can therefore understand sophisticated substantivalism in terms of an anti-Haecceitist position with regard to sequences of points within phase space - with the equivalence class of points connected by the relevant symmetry transformation constituting realisations of the same possibility.

-The relationalist on the other hand wants to deny that space (space-time) is a fundamental entity and is therefore committed to disavowing any ontological distinction between models which differ only with regard to space (space-time) symmetries.
-This leaves open two options with regard to the relevant possibility spaces of the Hamiltonian re-formulation of Newtonian mechanics; either endorse anti-haecceitism and stick with the original phase space - this is what Rickles calls unsophisticated relationalism or move to a quotient space where points related by elements of the relevant symmetry group reduced to single points.
+The relationalist on the other hand, wants to deny that space (space-time) is a fundamental entity and is therefore committed to disavowing any ontological distinction between models which differ only with regard to space (space-time) symmetries.
+This leaves open two options with regard to the relevant possibility spaces of the Hamiltonian re-formulation of Newtonian mechanics; either endorse anti-Haecceitism and stick with the original phase space-this is what Rickles ([2004]) calls unsophisticated relationalism-or move to a quotient space where all points related by elements of the relevant symmetry group are reduced to single points.
 This second option is what we will call reductive relationalism and, like reductionism with respect to gauge theory, is notably advocated by Belot ([1996],[1999], [2000]).